enkidevs/curriculum/spreadsheets/tips-and-tricks/tips-and-tricks-part-2/use-shortcuts-to-select-cells.md

 category: how to
 ---

-# Using shortcuts to select cells
+# Using Shortcuts to Select Cells

 ---